Preparations prior to admission

 What happens when you get admitted

 Once you get admitted, the doctor on duty will check all your investigations and your surgeon’s instructions.
-The doctor will also ensure that you have not had food and water since 6 hours prior to the scheduled time of surgery.
+The doctor will also ensure that you have not had food and water for 6 hours prior to the scheduled time of surgery.
 Then he/she will call your surgeon and update him regarding your admission and all your prior investigations.
-You surgeon will also be updated regarding your current temperature, pulse, blood pressure, sugars.
-With advice from your surgeon, the on-duty doctors will get the remaining investigations like ECG, blood test and X-ray.
+Your surgeon will also be updated regarding your current temperature, pulse, blood pressure, sugars.
+With advice from your surgeon, the on-duty doctors will get the remaining investigations like ECG, blood test, and X-ray.

 What happens in the operation theater before you are given anesthesia